olsonben/cancer-not-cancer/api/README.md

 │   ├── dataController.js   # for data
 │   ├── imageController.js  # for images
 │   ├── taskController.js   # for tasks
-│   └── userController.js   # for userts
+│   └── userController.js   # for users
 ├── database                # sql scripts used to create the need database structure │   ├── pathapp.sql
 │   └── updatetotask.sql